Survival TV

 First, ratings rule on television as its all about the money.
 If a show does not draw enough viewers to support the dollars spent in advertising during the program, the show or “pilot” (test show to see if there is enough viewer interest to make a series) will be cancelled.
 Now-a-days, to achieve ratings, almost anything goes.
 Notice how radical many nature shows have become.
 In the 1960s, Jacques Cousteau, host of The Undersea World of Jacques Cousteau, would never have dreamed of interfering with wildlife the way today’s animal program hosts are expected to do.
 (His son said as much in an interview after Steve Irwin’s death) In the past, television shows about wildlife featured the wildlife itself as the star, and the human host was all but irrelevant.

-This thirst for ratings colors everything, and truth and reason go out the window when people stand to make a lot of money.
+This thirst for ratings colors everything, and truth, reason, and safety go out the window when people stand to make a lot of money.
 It is expected that the television host and the production company will bend the rules to allow whatever network executives want to appear on TV.
 If the host doesn’t prostitute themselves out to the network and deliver the right product, there is a line of people more than willing to do so.
 I myself have been asked to do incredibly dumb things by network executives such as purposely fall into cold water and get hypothermic in the name of “drama.”

 Second, big city producers and the networks themselves haven’t a clue about what real wilderness survival skills entail, and the proof is in their over-the-top yet shallow programming.
 Real survival can be boring, which is unacceptable for TV.
 How visually interesting is it to watch someone die from hypothermia, the most common way to die in a real survival situation?
 Also, there is no quality control for programming other than if “Joe viewer” will watch it, and needless to say, a gullible general public is just as clueless about survival skills as the networks.
 For some reason, if a program appears on television, people assume it to be factually correct and well researched; and at times nothing could be further from the truth.